MarnickM/Discord_bot_R2/README.md

 # Astromech Bot

-# Bot Commands User Guide
+# 1. Bot Commands Regular User Guide

 This repository contains a bot designed to help users manage event registrations, activities, and participation details.
 Below is a comprehensive guide to all the available commands and how to use them.